saberland/saber/website/pages/tutorial/tutorial.md

 ### What Are We Building?

-In this tutorial, we’ll show how to build a simple blog with Saber, you will also use [Vue](https://vuejs.org) to write a simple theme for it.
+In this tutorial, we’ll show how to build a simple blog with Saber, you will also use [Vue](https://vuejs.org) to write a layout component for it.

 ### Prerequisites

 You should have basic knowledge about JavaScript, Vue, Vue single-file components.
-Vue knowledge is not enforced but it's a requirement for writing your own themes.
+Vue knowledge is not enforced but it's a requirement for writing layouts.

 ### Setup for the Tutorial